Best Brain Food Snacks: 10 Good Snacks for Work

 A great option is to incorporate some chunks of 70% dark chocolate into the granola recipe above, as it’s delicious and will improve your productivity even more!

-Green tea may be more of a brain food drink than brain food snack, but it is nevertheless a great option to give your brain a boost!
+Green tea may be more of a brain food drink than a brain food snack, but it is nevertheless a great option to give your brain a boost!
 When consumed with milk and a natural sweetener (matcha tea with almond milk is the crowd favorite), it also packs a powerful calorie punch that’ll take you through a few productive hours.

 Most people have heard about the benefits of green tea for our digestive system, but according to research, it can also improve our brain functioning by combatting degenerative diseases and poor memory.
 Green tea also contains an amino acid called L-theanine that promotes relaxation without causing drowsiness, helping you to relax and make measured decisions without losing focus.